netchex/reference-architectures/docs/dmz/secure-vnet-dmz.md

 10. The parameter files include hard-coded administrator user name and password for all VMs, and it is strongly recommended that you immediately change both.
 For each VM in the deployment, select it in the Azure portal and then click  **Reset password** in the **Support + troubleshooting** blade.
 Select **Reset password** in the **Mode** drop down box, then select a new **User name** and **Password**.
 Click the **Update** button to save.

-[availability-set]: /azure/virtual-machines/virtual-machines-windows-manage-availability.md
+[availability-set]: /azure/virtual-machines/virtual-machines-windows-manage-availability
 [github-folder]: https://github.com/mspnp/reference-architectures/tree/master/guidance-hybrid-network-secure-vnet-dmz
-[guidance-vpn-gateway]: ./vpn.md

 [implementing-a-multi-tier-architecture-on-Azure]: ./guidance-compute-3-tier-vm.md
 [implementing-a-secure-hybrid-network-architecture]: ./secure-vnet-hybrid.md
 [iptables]: https://help.ubuntu.com/community/IptablesHowTo
-[lb-probe]: /azure/load-balancer/load-balancer-custom-probe-overview.md
+[lb-probe]: /azure/load-balancer/load-balancer-custom-probe-overview
-[load-balancer]: /azure/load-balancer/load-balancer-Internet-overview.md
+[load-balancer]: /azure/load-balancer/load-balancer-Internet-overview
-[network-security-group]: /azure/virtual-network/virtual-networks-nsg.md
+[network-security-group]: /azure/virtual-network/virtual-networks-nsg

-[ra-vpn]: ./vpn.md
-[ra-expressroute]: ./expressroute.md
-[resource-manager-overview]: /azure/azure-resource-manager/resource-group-overview.md
+[resource-manager-overview]: /azure/azure-resource-manager/resource-group-overview
 [visio-download]: http://download.microsoft.com/download/1/5/6/1569703C-0A82-4A9C-8334-F13D0DF2F472/RAs.vsdx
-[vpn-failover]: ./expressroute-vpn-failover.md

 [0]: ../media/blueprints/hybrid-network-secure-vnet-dmz.png "Secure hybrid network architecture"